 CGRP is one of today’s newest and most advanced treatments for migraines.
 The medication stops headache pain and reduces migraine frequency by blocking the activity of specific proteins.

-If you regularly get headaches, call South Valley Neurology or request an appointment online today.
+If you regularly get headaches, call South Valley Neurology to request an appointment today.